Lincoln23/Data-Aggregation/README.md

      https://localhost:3000/salesforce?accountName=${account Name}
 ```
   - `Parameters`
-    - `accountName`: the account name you assigned it when you authenicated with `WebAuth`
+    - `accountName`: the account name you assigned it when you authorized with `WebAuth`

 **Example:**
   ```sh